Alain Boghossian

-Alain Boghossian (born 27 October 1970) is a French-Armenian former professional footballer who played as a midfielder.
-He serves as an assistant coach for the France national team.
+Alain Régis Boghossian (born 27 October 1970) is a French former professional footballer who played as a midfielder.
+He played for several football clubs in France, Spain and Italy, and represented the France national team 26 times.
+He has also served as an assistant coach for the France national team.

-Club career
+Early life and club career

-Born in Digne-les-Bains, Alpes-de-Haute-Provence, Alain Boghossian began playing football in the reserves of Olympique de Marseille.
+Born in Digne-les-Bains, Alpes-de-Haute-Provence, Boghossian began playing football in the reserves of Olympique de Marseille.
 After a sole season on Marseille in Ligue 1, Boghossian joined Ligue 2 club Istres in order to get match practice.
 He returned to Marseille after a season in Istres.
-Boghossian moved to Italy in 1994 and was brought into Serie A club S.S.C.
-Napoli.
-He played on Napoli for three years and then played on U.C.
-Sampdoria for a season.
-Boghossian became a member of Parma A.C. in 1998, where he had his most successful years of his club career.
+Boghossian moved to Italy in 1994 and was brought into Serie A club SSC Napoli.
+He played on Napoli for three years and then played on UC Sampdoria for a season.
+Boghossian became a member of Parma AC in 1998, where he had his most successful years of his club career.
 He competed alongside compatriot Lilian Thuram on Parma.
 Parma won the 1998–99 UEFA Europa League, defeating Marseille 3–1 in the finals.
 Boghossian scored one goal at the 1998–99 UEFA Cup, the third goal in a 3–1 victory over Fenerbahçe during the second leg.
 While Boghossian played for Parma, the club went on to win the Italian Supercup in 1999 and the Italian Cup in 1998–99 and 2001–02.
 He scored the second decisive goal in the 2–1 victory of Parma over Milan in the 1999 Supercoppa Italiana final.
 Boghossian signed a contract with La Liga club RCD Espanyol in 2002.

 Due to several injuries received throughout the year, Boghossian retired as a football player at the end of the season in June 2003.